iGentAI/ferrous/docs/LUA_VM_COMPLETION_ROADMAP.md

 ## Current State

+As of July 2025, the core VM architecture is functional with several critical fixes implemented:

+1. **Register Allocation Fix (July 2025)**: Proper register lifetime tracking ensures registers aren't freed prematurely.
+2. **Table Return Value Fix (July 2025)**: Tables can now be properly returned from Lua scripts.
+3. **LOADNIL Opcode Fix (July 2025)**: Corrected parameter handling for LOADNIL opcode.

+The VM can now execute scripts with:
+- Basic arithmetic operations
+- Table creation and manipulation
+- Conditional logic and comparisons
+- Simple closures
+- Script functions that return tables or primitive values

-The core VM architecture is now functional with the register allocation system fixed in July 2025.
-While the VM can execute basic Lua scripts with functions, control flow, and string operations, there are still numerous placeholder implementations and TODOs throughout the codebase that need to be addressed before the implementation can be considered complete and production-ready.
+Many placeholder implementations and TODOs remain throughout the codebase that need to be addressed before the implementation can be considered complete and production-ready.

 ## Remaining Placeholders

 See [LUA_VM_PLACEHOLDER_IMPLEMENTATIONS.md](./LUA_VM_PLACEHOLDER_IMPLEMENTATIONS.md) for a detailed list of all TODOs and placeholder implementations that need to be addressed.

+## 1. Closure and Upvalue System

+### 1.1 Upvalue Management (High Priority)
+- **Description**: Fix and complete upvalue management for complex closure scenarios
+- **Required Work**:
+  - Ensure upvalues are properly closed when variables go out of scope
+  - Implement upvalue sharing between closures capturing the same variables
+  - Fix upvalue management in the Thread struct's open_upvalues list
+  - Add comprehensive tests for nested closures and mutual recursion
+- **Implementation Strategy**:
+  - Update the CLOSE opcode to properly handle all upvalues
+  - Enhance find_or_create_upvalue to ensure proper sharing
+  - Complete the close_thread_upvalues implementation

+### 1.2 Complex Closure Scenarios (High Priority)
+- **Description**: Fix issues with complex closure patterns
+- **Required Work**:
+  - Test and fix nested closure scenarios
+  - Ensure proper upvalue sharing between closures
+  - Address edge cases in closures with mutual recursion
+- **Implementation Strategy**:
+  - Create comprehensive test cases for complex closure patterns
+  - Update the CLOSURE opcode implementation to handle all scenarios
+  - Fix any issues in how function prototypes are loaded and managed

-## 1. Standard Library Implementation
+## 2. Standard Library Implementation

-### 1.1 Math Library (High Priority)
+### 2.1 Math Library (High Priority)
 - **Description**: Implement standard math operations
 - **Required Functions**:
   - `math.abs`, `math.ceil`, `math.floor`, `math.max`, `math.min`